thelitzproject/.github/profile/README.md

 [Fusion](https://github.com/thelitzproject/fusion) - A Vulkan rendering library

 [Fuse](https://github.com/thelitzproject/fuse) - A ChromeOS bug we found poking around in code.
 Sort of like Sh1mmer.
-Worked on a `Grunt` Chromebook
+Worked on a `Grunt` Chromebook once.
+We don't know if it works anymore